Blood bank: History

 While the first blood transfusions were made directly from donor to receiver before coagulation, it was discovered that by adding anticoagulant and refrigerating the blood it was possible to store it for some days, thus opening the way for the development of blood banks.
 John Braxton Hicks was the first to experiment with chemical methods to prevent the coagulation of blood at St Mary's Hospital, London, in the late 19th century.
 His attempts, using phosphate of soda, however, were unsuccessful.

 The first non-direct transfusion was performed on March 27, 1914, by the Belgian doctor Albert Hustin, though this was a diluted solution of blood.
 The Argentine doctor Luis Agote used a much less diluted solution in November of the same year.
 Both used sodium citrate as an anticoagulant.

 First World War

+The First World War acted as a catalyst for the rapid development of blood banks and transfusion techniques.
+Inspired by the need to give blood to wounded soldiers in the absence of a donor, Francis Peyton Rous at the Rockefeller University (then The Rockefeller Institute for Medical Research) wanted to solve the problems of blood transfusion.
+With a colleague, Joseph R. Turner, he made two critical discoveries: blood typing was necessary to avoid blood clumping (coagulation) and blood samples could be preserved using chemical treatment.
+Their report in March 1915 to identify possible blood preservative was of a failure.
+The experiments with gelatine, agar, blood serum extracts, starch and beef albumin proved useless.